 Note, too, that this also works in reverse: just because we don’t admire one thing about a person, doesn’t mean they’re all bad.

 We’ve all had those moments we’d rather forget, but, somehow, we can’t get them out of our minds.
 They creep up on us at inconvenient moments and may even keep us awake at night.
 That’s negativity bias, the phenomenon by which humans have a greater recall of unpleasant memories compared with positive memories.
 We need to remember that we all make mistakes or have bad things happen to us.
 The chances are that it’s a much bigger deal for ourselves than for anyone else.
 We need to embrace this vulnerability and develop the resilience to move on and focus on the positive.

 7. Not invented here

 “Hmm.
 I’m not sure.
 We’ve never taken advice from them before…”

 Being proud to be part of a group or team is great.
 There’s nothing like that feeling that we’re all working together seamlessly and to optimum effect.
 We’re the best.
 Invincible.
 Take care though; ‘not invented here’ bias might make you blind to products, research, standards, or knowledge developed outside your group.
 A good idea is a good idea, wherever it comes from.
 Be generous and open minded when it comes to where those ideas might come from.

 8. Ostrich effect

 “It can’t be that bad.
 Let’s just wait and see…”

 When things start going wrong, it’s natural for us to follow our natural instincts to run a mile and hope for the best.
 Ignoring an obviously negative situation is called the ostrich effect.
 The bad news is that burying your head in the sand is just about guaranteed to make a bad situation worse.
-The chickens always come home to roost.
+And even if the ostriches stay put, the chickens will always come home to roost.
 Always.
 Face up to problems rather than avoiding them.